 A reimbursement award may be provided as a stand-alone award or as a part of a rehabilitation award.
 Reimbursement awards are not offered alongside MHU replacement or reconstruction awards.
 The amount of the reimbursement is capped at \$70,000 and is calculated using the damage repair verification (DRV) minus any duplication of benefits identified during review.
-Some items do not have a comparable value in the DRV, such as an elevation or an MHU replacement and in such instances the program shall make a case by case determination of eligible cost for those items.
+Some items do not have a comparable value in the DRV, such as an elevation or an MHU replacement and in such instances the program shall make a case-by-case determination of eligible cost for those items.
+See Section 2.5 and subsections for details on the reimbursement track.